Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

 Taxi or minicab services are the most popular form of short-distance public transport in the United Kingdom.
 And as we would expect, due to this, the number of accidents that members of the public are involved in whilst riding in a minicab or taxi is quite high.

 In 2019 there were almost 291,800 registered taxi and private hire vehicles in the U.K. 76% of these licensed vehicles were minicabs, not taxis.
-Overall, there were almost 362,600 licensed taxi or minicab drivers in the U.K. These numbers are records, there has never been as many licensed vehicles on the roads as there are today i Britain. in 2019.
+Overall, there were almost 362,600 licensed taxi or minicab drivers in the U.K. These numbers are records, there have never been as many licensed vehicles on the roads as there are today in Britain. in 2019.
 You can see more details about the number of registered PHV’s and taxi’s here.

 When we correlate these numbers with the statistics on road accidents that occurred in the U.K. we find that there were 153,158 casualties of all severities in reported road traffic accidents in 2019 which 25,945 resulted in serious injury and 1,752 resulted in death.
 You can see these numbers at their source in this government annual report.

 So, we can clearly see that the risk of being involved in a road traffic accident when riding in a taxi or minicab is quite high.
-Because of the frequency that we action compensation claims on behalf of our clients due to these types of accidents, we are in a position to help.
+Because of the frequency that we action taxi accident claims on behalf of our clients due to these types of accidents, we are in a position to help.

 We offer an alternative option.
 We can arrange a Conditional Fee Agreement, or what is more commonly known as a No Win No Fee agreement.
 This means you don’t pay a thing until our claim is complete, and only pay if your claim was successful.
 The maximum we can legally charge once you receive your compensation payout is 25% of the amount you were awarded.

-In cases where the victim is unable to press their own compensation claim, then dependents of the victim will be able to sue.
+In cases where the victim is unable to press their own compensation claim, then the dependents of the victim will be able to sue.
 Additionally, extended family members who have suffered hardship due to the loss of a loved one can also claim.
 Finally, the estate of a person who was killed in a taxi or minicab accident can also sue.

-In 2011, Uber opened the first consumer-focused ride sharing service in the U.K. And since this time, several competitors have also begun operating.
+In 2011, Uber opened the first consumer-focused ride-sharing service in the U.K. And since this time, several competitors have also begun operating.
 So where does a person stand legally if they are the victim of an accident whilst riding in an Uber or another ride-sharing type of service?

 In a standard taxi/minicab firm we have a direct route to responsibility, starting with the driver, and then on to the company itself.
 Ride-sharing services offer no such clear route to responsibility.
 Therefore, if you are involved in an accident whilst riding an Uber or another ride-sharing type of service, you really must seek legal advice as soon as possible.
-Uber has made it very difficult to sue the company itself for compensation, and it will require careful handling to press your compensation claim successfully.
+Uber has made it very difficult to sue the company itself for compensation, and it will require careful handling to press your taxi accident claims successfully.

 In this category, we are talking about all of the reasons an injury can occur due to a person riding in a taxi or minicab being involved in an accident caused by the driver of the vehicle.
 This could include situations such as: